 More Beauty DIYs For You:

-DIY Hair Serum Spray with Avocado and Lavender Essential Oils
+DIY The Best Hair Growth Serum Spray w/ Avocado and Lavender Essential Oils

 3 Ways to Use Castor Oil For Beauty